ovtsho/sentiment_analysis_with_python/README.md

 Customer satisfaction is vital for every business, and such model can be used to enhance business opportunities and improve customers experiences.

-The purpose of this project is to build the NLP model, that will we able to decide whether the attender had positive, neutral or negative impression after wisiting coffee shops.
+The purpose of this project is to build the NLP model, that will we able to decide whether the attender had positive, neutral or negative impression after visiting coffee shops.

 The data is scrapped from google place reviews and consists of 1165 reviews of Surry Hills coffee shops (20) in Sydney, Australia.